-- 3. Turn the water pump switch to ON and allow the water to fill to the water line and the hot water heater. - 4.
-Close each faucet after it delivers a steady stream of water (close the cold-water faucet first).
-Leave the hot water faucets ON until they also deliver a steady stream of water.
+- To start the pump: Fill or partially fill the fresh water supply tank. - Open the kitchen and bathroom faucets.
+Turn the water pump switch to ON and allow the water to fill to the water line and the hot water heater. - Close each faucet after it delivers a steady stream of water (close the cold-water faucet first). - Leave the hot water faucets ON until they also deliver a steady tream Of water.
 This procedure will ensure that the water heater is filled with water.

 The water pump will stop running once all faucets are closed.
 The water pump is now ready for automatic operation.
 The pump will run when a faucet is open and stop when a faucet is closed.
+If water does not flow when a faucet is turned ON while using the demand system, use the following troubleshooting chart: